CalPlug/ADE7953-Wattmeter/README.md

 University of California, Irvine - California Plug Load Research Center (CalPlug)

-February 23, 2017 - Library First Release
+February 23, 2017 - SPI Library First Release

+May 24, 2018 - I2C Library First Release

 Copyright (C) The Regents of the University of California, 2018